 Slide the bulb housing backwards until it is released from the front edge.
 Pull out the lamp housing and replace the bulb.
 Insert the front edge of the lamp housing and press up the rear edge by hand.

-Bulbs Power r Socket

-License plate light, sedan 4W Ba 9s
+Bulbs Power Socket License plate light, 4 W Ba 9 s sedan model

-model 4 VV Da 98

 License plate light, wagon model

 Insert a screwdriver through the opening in the housing and depress the catch tab.
 Pull out the housing assembly.